Authored by the expert who managed and guided the team behind the Republic of the Congo Property Pack

 Could property prices jump again in Congo-Brazzaville as of 2026?

-As of early 2026, the likelihood of a renewed price surge across all of Congo-Brazzaville is medium, but specific neighborhoods with improving infrastructure could see meaningful gains.
+As of early 2026, the likelihood of a broad price surge across all of Congo-Brazzaville's property market is low, but the chance of a selective jump in specific well-served neighborhoods is medium.

 Please also note that we regularly publish and update real estate price forecasts for Congo-Brazzaville here.